binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 Firefox is a little easier, but neither browsers allow you to build up lists of proxies and then switch them in mid flight.
 FoxyProxy provides a menu button, so with two clicks you can disable the add-on completely to revert to your previous settings, or select any or your predefined proxies.
 This is a real time saver.

+Once you add it to your browser, open it up and add a new proxy.
+We will use this one for Burpsuite later.

+Proxy Name: Burp 8080 # or what ever you like.
+Host or IP Address: `127.0.0.1`
+Port: `8080`

 ##### Cookies

 ##### EditThisCookie